-If your aging loved one has current spending needs and is not receiving enough income from sources like pensions, Social Security benefits or annuities to cover them, then their investments will need to bridge the gap.
-Generating income from investments is not just about getting the highest interest rate possible.
-The traditional method of investing in bonds or CDs and spending the interest may not yield enough income, or if it does, there may not be enough growth to keep up with inflation (more about that later).
+If your elderly mom or dad has current spending needs, and is not receiving enough income from pensions, Social Security, or annuities to cover them, the investments will need to bridge the gap by generating income.
+Generating income is not just about getting the highest interest rate possible.
+The traditional method of investing in bonds or CDs and spending the interest and may not generate enough income, or if it does, there may not be enough growth to keep up with inflation (discussed below).
 In this case, a balanced portfolio that includes growth-oriented investments may be warranted.
-Balanced portfolios can generate income by liquidating “principal” as well as by withdrawing interest and dividends and can provide growth to keep up with inflation rates.
-However, the use of growth-oriented investments, and income investments for that matter, involve taking some risk.
+Balanced portfolios can generate current income by liquidating "principal" as well as by withdrawing interest and dividends, and can provide growth to keep up with inflation.
+The use of growth-oriented investments, and income investments for that matter, involve taking some risk, which is discussed below.

-Inflation is constantly working to erode the purchasing power of money.
-Today’s headlines are full of talk about food and energy inflation, but just about everything people need or want gets more expensive over time.
-As the prices of goods and services increase, it means the dollar can buy smaller and smaller amounts of these things.
-Over the long term, if your investments are not growing quickly enough to keep up with the cost of living, then your “real” return is negative, and you are actually losing money.
+Inflation is constantly working to erode the buying power of money.
+Today's headlines are full of talk about food and energy inflation, but in reality just about everything people need or want gets more and more expensive over time.
+Another way to look at it is that a dollar provides less and less purchasing power over time.
+Over the long term, if your investments are not growing by enough to keep up with the cost of living, your "real" return is negative, and you are in essence losing money.

-The ability to keep pace with inflation over the long term is a key argument for including equities (stocks or investments based on stocks) in your portfolio.
-However, stocks aren’t the only investment with inflation-fighting characteristics.
-Real estate, inflation-protected bonds and commodities may also be good hedges.
-Each of these can still be very volatile, so, again, diversification is important.
+The ability to keep up with inflation over the long term is a key argument for including equities (stocks or investments based on stocks) in your portfolio.
+However, stocks aren't the only investment that can keep up with inflation.
+Investments such as inflation-protected bonds, real estate, and commodities may also be good inflation hedges.
+Each of these can be very volatile in their own right, so diversification again becomes important.

-Taxes and expenses are unavoidable, but they are a factor that must be dealt with.
+Taxes and expenses are in many cases unavoidable, but they are a factor that must be dealt with.
 They are like termites: if allowed to get out of control they will eventually eat up the whole house!
-Taxes can be minimized, to the extent the laws allow, through the use of tax-advantaged accounts and proper tax management.
-Fees can be minimized by choosing investments with low fee structures and by limiting the number of transactions you make.
-Caregivers must do their homework and understand how much they and their elderly parents are paying to invest and manage money.
+Taxes can be minimized, to the extent the laws allow, by the use of tax-advantaged accounts, and with proper tax management.
+Fees can be minimized by choosing investments with low fees, and by limiting the number of transactions you make.
+Caregivers must do their homework and understand how much they and their elderly parents are paying for investments.

-If your aging loved one has named you as their financial power of attorney or trustee of their trust, you have a fiduciary duty to act in their best interests and to hold them above your own.
-This means that in managing their investments, you are not only expected to consider their needs and objectives, but also the objectives of their heirs and beneficiaries.
+If you are acting under the authority of your aging relative's power of attorney or as the trustee of her trust, you have a fiduciary duty to act in her best interests, and to hold them above your own interests.
+As if that isn't enough, your fiduciary duty extends to her heirs or beneficiaries as well.
+This means that in managing your senior parent's investments, you are not only expected to consider her needs and objectives, but the objectives of her heirs and beneficiaries, too.

-But how are you supposed to consider little Joey’s objectives while trying to provide income to pay your mother or father’s bills?
-Realistically, you may not be able to.
+But how are you supposed to consider little Joey's objectives while trying to provide income to pay your mother or father's bills?
+The answer is: you may not be able to.
 But to the extent that it is reasonable to do both, your fiduciary duty is to try and accomplish it.